hugetiny/DTXMania/実行時フォルダ/readme_en.txt

 ****************************************************************

-Selected sound-type(WASAPI/ASIO/DirectSound) and sound buffer size (= lag time) on the DTXMania window title bar.
+Selected sound-type(WASAPI/ASIO/DirectSound) and sound buffer size (= lag time) are shown on the DTXMania window title bar.
 It's very helpful for you to try configuring DTXMania.
 So you should use window mode during your sound configuring on DTXMania.